siongui/userpages/content/articles/2017/03/16/javascript-jsonp-example%en.rst

 ++++

 JSONP_ is a method which help you retrieve data from other domains.
-The following demo will show the header of your HTTP request via JSONP.
+The following demo will show the headers of your HTTP request via JSONP.

 .. raw:: html